oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 2. Improving task recovery mechanism - in case JBoss restart (there might be a mismatch between last stored task info and the current task status in VDSM).
 3. Abstracting the Tasks representation in backend (e.g. VDSM, authentication)

+## Backend

+This section describes the backend design for this feature.

-#### Entity Description
+### Entity Description

-The following entities/components will be added to the backend:
+The following entities/components will be added:
 **CommandEntity** a representation of a command in the system.
-Using this entity, a concrete instance inherited of *CommandBase* could be created (e.g. 'resurrection' of a command). **CommandSequence** an entity which composes the *CommandEntity*, representing whether the current command entity is a part of a sequential command (e.g. depended on other commands to be completed before being executed). **CommandRepository** uses to store and fetch command entities from the database.
+Using this entity, a concrete instance inherited of *CommandBase* could be created (e.g. 'resurrection' of a command).
+**CommandSequence** an entity which composes the *CommandEntity*, representing whether the current command entity is a part of a sequential command (e.g. depended on other commands to be completed before being executed).
+**CommandRepository** uses to store and fetch command entities from the database.
 Later implementation might use internal cache for commands in progress and upon completion to flush the 'CommandEntity'' from memory to database.
 **CommandDAO** a DAO interface which defines the DML operations for the command entities.
 **CommandDAODbFacadeImpl** an implementation of the CommandDAO interface.
 **GetCommandsQuery** a query which fetches selective or entire command entities from the database.
 **GetModifiedCommandsQuery** a query which fetches only commands which were updated since a given time.
 It is designed to pull only tasks which where updated since the last query invoked by a client.
 **SequentialCommandRunnerFactory** a factory which creates a runner for sequential commands.
 **SequentialCommandRunner** a sequential command runner is responsible to to create a sequence of commands which includes order and dependencies (in the future 'best effort' command could be integrated with the sequence creation process) and to invoke the sequence.
-**CommandExecuter** an abstraction of command execution method. **SyncCommandExecuter** a synchronous implementation of the *CommandExecuter* interface.
+**CommandExecuter** an abstraction of command execution method.
+**SyncCommandExecuter** a synchronous implementation of the *CommandExecuter* interface.
 Designed to invoke commands synchronously.

 **Main Task Manager Class Diagram**
 The following class diagrams describe the entities participating in the the Task Manager feature: ![](async-task-main-class-diagram.jpeg "fig:async-task-main-class-diagram.jpeg")